mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-09-13-solution-design-building-blocks.md

 Can you design something with "on demand" environments or must they be procured months in advance so start work on the 4 year environment plan right this moment?

-What level of prod-like should each environment be in terms of size and resources?
+What level of "prod-like" should each environment be in terms of size and resources?
+(At least one should be "very")

-Will production data be available to "prod refresh" when needed?
+Will production data be available to load elsewhere when needed?
 Must it be obfuscated for security or privacy reasons?

 Will your team be DevOps for all this, or will a dedicated team assist?
 The more environments and moving parts the larger the task.